Published: May 31, 2020 | Last Updated: October 1, 2024

-For a lot of video content creators, YouTube has become an essential part of their business model and for some, it’s even become the primary source of income.
+For many video content creators, YouTube has become an essential part of their business model; for some, it’s even become their primary source of income.
+But creating a successful YouTube channel in any saturated niche is a lot of hard work, and there’s much to learn.

 So I reached out to the owners of some of my favorite YouTube channels on video, animation, and film production and asked: